kirillelsukov/taranode/README.md

 # taranode
-Dockerfile with Taragraph database and Node JS runtime
+Dockerfile with Tarantool database and Node JS runtime